sgrebnov/cordova-simulate/README.md

 A browser based plugin simulation tool to aid development and testing of Cordova applications.

-<mark>Note that this is currently a work in progress / prototype!
-It still lacks a bunch of functionality, and may be quite buggy.</mark>
+*Note that this is currently a work in progress / prototype!
+It still lacks a bunch of functionality, and may be quite buggy.*

 It is somewhat based on [Apache Ripple&trade;](http://ripple.incubator.apache.org/), but aims to improve it in the following ways: